Denver school board election results begin rolling in

-Denver school board election results roll in, with John Youngquist taking an early lead
+Denver school board election results roll in, with John Youngquist taking a commanding lead

-Early results in Denver's school board race show candidates backed by the teachers union are trailing, according to unofficial results from the Denver Elections Division.
+Preliminary results in Denver's school board race show candidates backed by the teachers union are headed for defeat, according to unofficial figures from the Denver Elections Division.

 Why it matters: The outcome of the race — one that's drawn more than $1 million in campaign spending — will set the tone for local discussions about education in Denver for years to come, from school safety to declining enrollment.

-Note: Editor's note: This story has been updated to include results from the 8:30pm ballot results.